-The constrained dynamic range of reversal film is a second reason why it’s thought to be difficult to shoot.
-The perfect time to test it out would be during the golden hour.
+The limited dynamic range of slide film is another reason it’s viewed as hard to shoot.
+The perfect time to try it out is during the golden hour.

-The Yashica TL uses 35mm film that is sold in canisters.
-35mm film can also be referred to as 135 film, and it is the most popular type of film.
+The Yashica TL uses 35mm film that is in canisters.
+In addition, it is the most often used film format and in some instances is referred to as 135 film.

-One of the terrific properties of film is that you can swap the film you work with and get a unique look to your photographs.
+One of the marvelous properties of film is that you can swap the film stock you work with and get a unique look to your pictures.

 DX Coded Film

-Most new 35mm film offered these days has DX encoding on the canister.
-This enables cameras to detect and set the ISO of the film canister loaded.
+Virtually all new 35mm film distributed at this point has DX encoding on the canister.
+This allows electronically controlled cameras to automatically detect and set the ISO of the film put in the camera.

-DX-coding does not change anything for the Yashica TL because ISO has to be set manually with the ASA knob.
+DX-coding is not going to change anything for the Yashica TL because ISO is required to be set manually with the ASA knob.

 Yashica TL Resources

-You will find only a few options for where to have 35mm film processed.
-For a more complete explanation of the possible choices, look at my article on Where to Get Film Developed.
+You will find only a few possibilities for where to have 35mm film developed.
+For a more detailed discussion of the possibilities check out my guide on Where to Get Film Developed.

-WARNING: Film does not get processed locally at big box stores and pharmacies.
-They ship the film off-site to be processed by a third party.
-Because of that, you will not be given your processed negatives back.
+WARNING: Big box stores and pharmacies do not develop film on site.
+They mail film off to be processed by a 3rd party.
+Consequently, you will not be given your processed negatives back.